Hearing (law)

-In law, a hearing is a proceeding before a court or other decision-making body or officer, such as a government agency or a legislative committee.
+In law, a hearing is the formal examination of a case (civil or criminal) before a judge.
+It is a proceeding before a court or other decision-making body or officer, such as a government agency or a legislative committee.

 Description

 A hearing is generally distinguished from a trial in that it is usually shorter and often less formal.

-In the course of litigation, hearings are conducted as oral arguments in support of motions, whether to resolve the case without further trial on a motion to dismiss or for summary judgment, or to decide discrete issues of law, such as the admissibility of evidence, that will determine how the trial proceeds.
-Limited evidence and testimony may also be presented in hearings to supplement the legal arguments.
+During the course of litigation, oral arguments are presented in support of motions at hearings.
+The purpose of these arguments may be to resolve the case without further trial, such as through a motion to dismiss or for summary judgment, or to decide discrete issues of law, such as the admissibility of evidence, which will determine how the trial proceeds.
+Limited evidence and testimony may also be presented at hearings to supplement the legal arguments.

 Types

 Terminology varies from country to country, and there are different types of hearings under different legal systems.

 A preliminary hearing (also known as evidentiary hearing, probable cause hearing, and other variant terms) is a proceeding, after a criminal complaint has been filed by the prosecutor, to determine whether there is enough evidence to require a trial.